mmbmf1/mmbmf1/posts/postgresql-fdw-pipeline.md

 ## Introduction

-Recently built a data synchronization system using PostgreSQL Foreign Data Wrappers (FDW) to pull data from one database into another for analysis.
+Built a data synchronization system using PostgreSQL Foreign Data Wrappers (FDW) to pull data from one database into another for analysis.
 This approach eliminates the need for traditional ETL tools while providing real-time access to cross-database data.
+Works with any PostgreSQL instances, including Docker-based local development (see [docker-postgresql-setup.md](./docker-postgresql-setup.md)).

 ## The Problem